GSU-Analytics/oracle-sql-training/Single_Table_Review.md

   FROM course;
 ```

+This query retrieves the course number, description, and any prerequisite courses for all courses in the system.

 Executing this query will return the data below (only the first 5 rows are shown):

 |COURSE_NO|DESCRIPTION                 |PREREQUISITE|